European Solidarity Corps – International Youth Houses in Pori, Finland

 Travel

-The volunteer and hosting organization will jointly agree on the best way to book travel and manage the project’s travel budget.
+The volunteer and hosting organization will jointly agree on the best way to book travel tickets and manage the project’s travel budget.
 The simplest route is to fly to Helsinki and take a train directly from the airport to Pori.
-We will support the volunteers with booking and instructions throughout the journey.
+We encourage volunteers to look for more environmentally friendly ways to travel.
+We will support the volunteers with instructions and booking the tickets.

 Monthly allowance